pippim/pippim.github.io/stack.md

 The {{ site.title }} website was created on **GitHub Pages**.
 You can download (or simply view) the {{ site.title }} website [on GitHub](https://github.com/pippim/pippim.github.io/edit/main/index.md "See this website code on GitHub Pages").
 This current page for example you can find in the markdown file called `index.md` by clicking the link.

-With GitHub Pages you can very quickly get your own website up and running by simply picking from a collection of website designs called themes.
+With GitHub Pages you can very quickly get your own webiste up and running by simply picking from a collection of website designs called themes.
 GitHub Pages is free to use.
 Although you will likely do most of your writing from a MAC, Linux or Windows PC, one of the cool things is you can change your website from a cell phone.
-This is because GitHub Pages works from any modern browser which all modern cell phones have.

-The [**FULL DOCUMENTATION**](stack.html) for `stack-to-blog.py` used to create the posts on this {{ site.title }} website will help you create your own website.

 ## **TL;DR**